andesjr/skin_disease_id/README.md

 # Data analysis
 - Document here the project: skin_disease_id
-- Description: Project Description
+- Description: Train a Deep Learning DCNN model to classify skin cancer images for use in an App that patients can use while waiting to get an appointment with a dermitaligist.
-- Data Source:
+- Data Source: Using the Kaggle Challenge HAM10000 data set.
-- Type of analysis:

-Please document the project the better you can.
+- Type of analysis: The data was balanced, so the first thing we needed to do was set aside a test and validation set of image then use the images we had left in train to create a balanced data set to train our model on.
+From there the team tried out several different models from DCNN style as well as using some transfer learning to try and come up with a model that would return the best score.

 # Startup the project